We apply a venture capital approach to find, fund, and support early-stage nonprofits that hold great promise for impact at scale.

 - Is aligned with the Fool values of collaboration, innovation, competitiveness, and honesty.

-- Is eager to be part of a cohort of peers to share knowledge, best practices, lessons learned, and participate in our Annual Meeting.
+- Is eager to be part of a cohort of peers to share knowledge, best practices, and lessons learned.